Cascade Blanche

 The Cascade Blanche (or Cascade de Ravine Blanche) is a waterfall on the island of Réunion, overseas department French in the southwest Indian Ocean.

 Description

 Formed by the Ravine Blanche, a tributary of the Rivière du Mât, the waterfall is located on the territory of the commune of Bras-Panon but is nevertheless often associated with Salazie, being especially visible from the Route de Salazie.
 It is also located in the Parc national de La Réunion.

 Cascade Blanche has a height of 640 m, making it one of the tallest waterfalls in the world and the third highest in France and the French territories.
 The waterfall is divided into three sections, the largest measuring 400 m.
-It is possible to practice canyonism in the waterfall.
+It is possible to practice canyoneering in the waterfall.